GnollStack/5e-Item-Importer/README.md

 2. Open the **Items Directory** in Foundry.
 3. Click **Import Item**.
 4. Paste the text and click **Import**.
+5. Parse and then Import.
+You can choose a file to put it into.

 <details>
 <summary><strong>📄 View Natural Language Template & Examples</strong></summary>